Fusing Blockchain and AI with Metaverse: A Survey: Blockchain in Metaverse

 \subsection{Cryptocurrency for Metaverse}

 {

-What is the functionality of cryptocurrency in metaverse?
-How to issue and use cryptocurrency in metaverse?
-Facing these questions, we discuss whether the conventional cryptocurrency-issuing rule is applicable to metaverse in this subsection.
+What is the functionality of cryptocurrency in the metaverse?
+How to issue and apply cryptocurrency in the metaverse?
+Faced with these questions, we discuss whether the conventional cryptocurrency-issuing rule applies to metaverse in this subsection.

-Cryptocurrency is one of the main applications under spotlight empowered by blockchain.
+Cryptocurrency is one of the main applications under the spotlight empowered by blockchain.
 It also makes blockchain more popular.
-The trust of a wide range of users supports the value system of cryptocurrencies, and drives both the circulation and trading of cryptocurrencies.
+The trust of a wide range of users supports the value system of cryptocurrencies and drives both the circulation and trading of cryptocurrencies.
 To date, more than 12,000 virtual currencies have been issued worldwide, and new virtual currencies are still being created every single day.
-The price of mainstream cryptocurrencies keeps hitting their record highs.
-At the time of the writing, the exchange rate of US dollar to Bitcoin hits 50000:1 (USD/BTC) recently.
+The price of mainstream cryptocurrencies keeps hitting record highs.
+At the time of the writing, the exchange rate of the US dollar to Bitcoin hits 50000:1 (USD/BTC) recently.

-Like the real word builds upon fiat currencies, the future metaverse inevitably needs cryptocurrencies, which deliver value during their circulation, payment and currency of settlement.
-In detail, blockchain systems have implemented a series of operations of cryptocurrencies, such as creation, recording, and trading.
-All these fundamental operations are necessary for metaverse.
+Like the real world builds upon fiat currencies, the future metaverse inevitably needs cryptocurrencies, which deliver value during their circulation, payment, and currency of settlement.
+In detail, blockchain systems have implemented a series of operations for cryptocurrencies, such as creation, recording, and trading.
+All these fundamental operations are necessary for the metaverse.

-Traditionally, Bitcoin \cite{bit} adopts UTXO (Unspent Transaction Outputs) transaction model to trace the usages of this cryptocurrency, while Ethereum \cite{ethereumw} records the balance of each account address, which can be queried directly through Ethereum dataset tools (e.g. Etherscan).
-Both UTXO and Ethereum adopt Proof of Work (PoW) consensus.
+Traditionally, Bitcoin \cite{bit} adopts the UTXO (Unspent Transaction Outputs) transaction model to trace the usages of this cryptocurrency, while Ethereum \cite{ethereumw} records the balance of each account address, which can be queried directly through the Ethereum dataset tools (e.g. Etherscan).
+Both UTXO and Ethereum adopt the Proof of Work (PoW) consensus.
 Miners mint coins by generating new blocks.
-However, there is cost for them to generate blocks.
+However, there is a cost for them to generate blocks.
 In such PoW consensus, miners mine blocks by calculating a hash puzzle, which consumes a giant amount of electricity.
-For Ethereum 2.0, miners under PoS (Proof of Stake) consensus mechanism mine blocks by electing, which depends on the coin age of miners \cite{duong2018twinscoin}.
+For Ethereum 2.0, miners under the PoS (Proof of Stake) consensus mechanism mine blocks by electing, which depends on the coin age of miners \cite{duong2018twinscoin}.